 "What do we think we are doing?
 Well, Langston, I brought you here so that I could say this to your face.
 I appreciate that you would like to have the project and the Vortex and even me, but the answer on all three is: 'Sorry, but no, thank you.'"

 "Bartowski, I asked—but I'm not really asking.
 I'm the Director of the CIA, and you will…give me what I want."
 Graham said this with perfect matter-of-factness, perfect assurance.

 "No, I won't.
 This is the last time I say no, Graham."

 "Tell me something, Graham.
-How did you come to know about the project and the Vector?
+How did you come to know about the project and the Vortex?
 Maybe we can trade.
 But you have to start."

 Graham bared his teeth in a silent snarl—but then he began to talk.
 He believed the situation was now his to control.

 "Fine, I may as well tell you.
 It will amuse me to tell you, and I'm curious how it will strike Walker.
 A few weeks ago, a long-running CIA operation finished.
 The target was Lazlo Mahnovski."
 Graham paused, watching for Chuck's reaction.
 Chuck's eyes widened just a bit.